I'm getting my master's degree in computer science at the University of Kentucky in Lexington.

 My email address is email@example.com

 If you would be interested in working with me on software or research (or if you just wanna say hi) then I'd love to meet and get pizza.
 I am interested in artificial intelligence, bioinformatics, and computer security.
 I have a pgp key, if you use pgp encryption.
-I am currently looking for a research project for spring 2019.

 I spent fall 2014 and spring 2015 working for Albert Jon Meier at WKU, trying to learn about ecosystems by applying the tools of linear algebra to matrices of food webs.